microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 If True, clean up dynamic objects after every sequence, instead of asynchronously at every ```garbage_collection_interval```.

+### max_objects_per_resource_type: int (default None)
+If specified, RESTler checks how many objects of each resource type are left after each garbage collection and fails if the count for any resource type exceeds the maximum.

 ### garbage_collector_cleanup_time: int (default 300)
 Length of time the garbage collector will attempt to cleanup remaining resources at the end of fuzzing (seconds)